 A few weeks ago, I was involved in a mugging incident.
 I didn't have the money for a biscotti that day, so there really wasn’t much of a choice.
 I had to do it.
 I just found the smallest graduate student I could and jumped him.
 Nobody got hurt or anything, but I can’t help but feel as though I may have crossed over some line that day.
 I still feel a little bad about taking some poor kid’s money, but biscotti is really good.
 As it turns out, you can download recipes from FoodTV's website.
 I found a couple of biscotti recipes from Dave Rosengarten and Mario Batali that looked good.

-ROSEMARY CASHEW BISCOTTI (Dave Rosengarten)
+ROSEMARY CASHEW BISCOTTI (Dave Rosengarten)4 cups all-purpose flour

 2 cups sugar